 There are many great electric guitar amplifiers on the market for under $500.
 The Line 6 Spider V30 MK2 deserves to be on this list.
 It is loaded with sounds, effects, and options that are sure to get you where you want to be!

 The included Spider V Remote software allows you to edit the effects.
 You can also set up amp patches for many types of sounds.
-Great for those who like to tweak a great deal!
+Great for those who like to tweak a lot!
 So if you are looking for a practice or home amplifier, this is one to consider.